zitelog/nbmultirag/README.md

 ## INSTRUCTIONS FOR WINDOWS SYSTEMS

 1) Run the install.bat file
 2) In the framework follow the prompts (e.g. download a template).
 3) Create a workspace
 4) Choose an embedder (by default there is bert-base-italian-uncased for Italian and bert-base-uncased for English.
+5) Add a folder that contains the documents to be indexed.
+6) Update the index.
+7) CHAT
+8) The program downloads the files to C:\Users\YOUR_USER_NAME\.cache\huggingface\hub: models--bert-base-uncased, models--dbmdz--bert-base-italian-uncased, models--Salesforce--blip-image-captioning-base

+## INSTRUCTIONS FOR MACOS SYSTEMS
+1) If not present, install Homebrew.
+2) If not present, install Tkinter:  ``` brew install python-tk ```
+1) Run the install-macos.sh file
+2) In the framework follow the prompts (e.g. download a template).
+3) Create a workspace
+4) Choose an embedder (by default there is bert-base-italian-uncased for Italian and bert-base-uncased for English.